fossas/spectrometer/HACKING.md

 ## Formatting

 Built into HLS, we use `fourmolu` for formatting source code files.
+In the VSCode Haskell extension settings, under `Haskell: Formatting Provider`, choose `fourmolu`.

-In VSCode, the formatter can be activated with the standard format-file and format-region actions
+In VSCode, the formatter can be activated with the standard format-file and format-region actions.

-Formatting is not currently a blanket requirement, though we do recommend that you run format-file on any new source files and any files you've substantially modified
+Make sure to run the formatter on any files you modify.
+Enabling `Editor: Format On Save` in VSCode can make satisfying this requirement easier.

 We do not recommend using formatters outside of HLS, as there are some issues with configuration (see [FAQ](#FAQ) for more info).